peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-assertions.md

 Verifier:
 : Entity that relies on the validity of the Digital Credentials presented to it.
-This Entity, also known as a Verifier, verifies the authenticity and validity of the Digital Credentials, including their revocation status, before accepting them.
+This Entity, also known as a Relying Party, verifies the authenticity and validity of the Digital Credentials, including their revocation status, before accepting them.